baldwin-agency/magento2-module-less-js-compiler/README.md

-# Magento2 module which allows compiling less files using the node.js lessc compiler
+# Magento 2 module which allows compiling less files using the node.js lessc compiler

 ## Description

-This module was built out of the frustration about the slow deployments of static assets to a production environment, by running `bin/magento setup:static-content:deploy`.
+This module was built out of frustration about the slow deployments of static assets to a production environment while running `bin/magento setup:static-content:deploy`.
 In particular this module tries to tackle the slowness which comes with compiling less files using the [less.php](https://github.com/oyejorge/less.php) library, which Magento 2 uses by default.
 This module provides a solution for using the [original less compiler](https://github.com/less/less.js) which was written in node.js
-I have benchmarked the difference between the less.php and less.js compilers, and the less.js compiler is over two times as fast as the less.php compiler.
+I have [benchmarked](#benchmarks) the difference between the less.php and less.js compilers, and the less.js compiler is somewhere between two and three times as fast as the less.php compiler.

 ## Requirements